jhu-arch/arch-tutorial/Snakemake.rst

 Remove duplicates
 ***************

-`rmdup`_ is a script part of the SLAV-Seq protocol written by Apuã Paquola, coded in Perl to read .bam input files and apply samtools software to treat paired-end reads and single-end reads
+`rmdup`_ is a script part of the SLAV-Seq protocol written by Apuã Paquola, coded in Perl to read .bam input files and apply samtools software to treat paired-end reads and single-end reads.

 .. code-block:: console